 Observations on Recent Violence

-When the news of Charlie Kirk’s assassination broke, many of my clergy colleagues did what all good spiritual leaders do: they decried violence in all forms for all reasons.
+When the news of Charlie Kirk’s assassination broke, many of my clergy colleagues across the country did what all good spiritual leaders do: they decried violence in all forms for all reasons.
 I add my voice to this chorus.
 While my social media feed is filled with pastors and Christians denouncing all violence (and advocating for gun control), I am aware some people out there are celebrating Kirk’s death.
 If your social media stream is filled with people doing that, you need to find new friends.
 And if you've got friends who are publicly mourning Kirk but haven't said anything about the Annunciation shooting, you also need to find new friends.

 After the Annunciation shooting, I read an article that used the words “mixed ideology.”
 Finally I had a word to describe what I felt like was happening!
 Many of these folks are radicalized into hate but seem to have various (and often contradictory) political ideologies.
 This article calls it salad bar ideology.
 Understanding Mixed Ideology Extremism | Program on Extremism | The George Washington University In many of these cases, hate gets ahold of people, and they go down several dark rabbit holes.
 Motive on Kirk’s murderer is still under investigation, but it appears he held various ideologies throughout his life.
 (If the evidence shows something different later, I will correct this.)
-Certainly, the Annunciation shooter had mixed ideology, and it was also true of the person who attempted to assassinate Trump.
-The ideology of the Hortman murderer is more clear--extremism mixed with Christianity.
+Certainly, the Annunciation shooter had mixed ideology, which was also true of the person who attempted to assassinate Trump.
+The ideology of the Hortman's murderer is more clear--conservative extremism.
+While our human nature is to put people in boxes--"the shooter must have been MAGA" or "the shooter must have been radical left"--we must resist that urge until we have data.

 This brings me to my last, very concerning, observation.
 I used to believe the internet was neutral: that it could be used for good and evil.
 I’ve now determined that the evil far outweighs the good.
 The research is convincing—it is not good for us as humans and it's making us crazy, disconnected, anxious, and violent.
 I couldn’t possibly go into all the issues I see, so I will simply say this: I believe the internet is creating a spiritual problem.
 People are becoming disconnected from each other’s emotions and their own sense of self/humanity.
 I truly think the next frontier for the Christian church will be to heal the brokenness the internet has created.